nbarbettini/little-aspnetcore-book/chapters/conclusion/README.md

 ## Changelog

+**1.0.4** (2018-01-15): Added explanation of service container lifecycles, clarified server ports and the -o flag, and removed semicolons after Razor directives.
+Corrected Chinese translation author credit.
+Fixed other small typos and issues noticed by readers.

 **1.0.3** (2017-11-13): Typo fixes and small improvements suggested by readers.

 **1.0.2** (2017-10-20): More bug fixes and small improvements.
 Added link to translations.